lnys/codeigniter-yaml-forge/README.md

         }
     }

-This is how the YAML should look:
+This is how the YAML should be formatted:

     "users":
       first_name: